-1. avoid the second intervention to insert the implant in the healed bone site after extraction (at 2 – 4 months from extraction);
+1. It avoids the second intervention to insert the implant in the healed bone site after the extraction (2 – 4 months later);

-2. reduce the time between tooth extraction and the prosthetic intervention, thus decreasing the edentulous period and the total time allocated for treating the patient.
+2. It reduces the time between tooth extraction and the prosthetic intervention, decreasing the edentulous period and the total time needed to treat the patient.

-The implant is loaded immediately, with a special dental abutment, temporarily or permanently, depending on the case.
-In practice, the implant is inserted and instead of waiting the normal healing period, the tooth is positioned immediately.
-This is possible only when the missing element is not the last tooth, but is interposed between the other teeth, in order to reduce the chewing load.
-The operator shall have to eliminate any contact of this temporary element with the nearby and opposite teeth.
+The implant is loaded immediately after the insertion with a temporary tooth.
+This is possible only when the missing element is not the last tooth, but one interposed between the other teeth, in order to reduce the chewing load.
+The operator will have to eliminate any contact between this temporary element with the nearby and opposite teeth.

-With the help of the radiological assessment software, the doctor can plan ahead the entire intervention, identifying with pinpoint accuracy the most effective position for the insertion of the implants within the bone.
-However, for fully edentulous cases, the specific care technique is the all-in-four.
-This technique identifies four anchoring points within the oral cavity, which provide an almost perfect stability for the future prosthesis and a complete balanced distribution of masticatory forces.
-This intervention is most often performed without a surgical flap.
-The number of implants depends on the condition of the bone.
-The main drawback is the reduced number of teeth (second premolar, or the first molar at most), but justified by the reduced amount of bone present, without applying regenerative techniques.
-This technique that is certainly innovative and very current has the drawback of being much more expensive than other similar interventions and it strongly depends on the design precision.
+With the help of radiological assessment softwares, the doctor can plan in advance the entire intervention, identifying with extreme precision the most effective position for the insertion of the implants in the bone.
+For fully edentulous patients the specific care technique is the all-in-four.
+This intervention is usually performed without a surgical flap.
+This technique, which is surely innovative and very modern, has the flaw of being much more expensive than other similar interventions and of strongly depending on the design precision.
 In case of erroneous assessments, in fact, the risk of failure is much higher.

 - Martedì :9.00 - 19.00